cultureamp/kestrel/CONTRIBUTING.md

   - You can inspect them at the Activity panel.
   - You need to Drop this upload
   - Fix them in your local folder
-  - Run the `uploadArchives` task again.
+  - Run the `./gradlew clean build publish` task again.
   - Then Close then continue
 - If there are no errors:
   - Click Release button